 The consumer trends are ever-changing and businesses are doing their best to adapt.
 You always try to keep up with current trends while staying true to your concept at the same time.
-However the changes that are caused by the pandemic will most likely be long-term changes rather than a temporary trend.
+However, the changes that are caused by the pandemic will most likely be long-term changes rather than temporary trends.
 Veganism and plant-based options were on the rise for the past few years and statistics show that it’s not just a trend, it’s here to stay.

 As it’s well known that Covid-19 was caused by animal consumption, the market reacted swiftly and there was a sharp rise in demand for plant-based meat alternatives.
 Now that doesn’t mean that everyone is going vegan or even vegetarian.
 Being vegan means avoiding every bit of animal product in any form and cross-contamination is a problem too.

 On the other hand ‘plant-based’, unless stated as 100% plant-based is a product or diet primarily consisting of plants.
-Vegan burger made on the same grill as meat is no longer suitable for vegans, but it’s still plant-based.
+A vegan burger made on the same grill as meat is no longer suitable for vegans, but it’s still plant-based.